Huotes/CommitMaker/README.md

 Love does not hurt.
 Chuck Norris does.

 Jack Bauer tried to use his detailed knowledge of torture techniques, but to no avail: Chuck Norris thrives on pain.
 Chuck Norris then ripped off Jack Bauer's arm and beat him to death with it.
 Game, set, match.

+When you're Chuck Norris, anything + anything is equal to 1.
+One roundhouse kick to the face.